pantos-io/research-ethrelay/README.md

 Make sure the solidity compiler is up-to-date with `solc --version`.
 To update the solidity compiler on Mac, run `brew upgrade`

+The project was tested with Solidity `0.5.17+commit.d19bba13.Emscripten.clang`.
+As version 0.6.0 of solidity comes with major changes we stick to 0.5 at the moment.

 #### Legacy Access Request Rate Exceeded Error
-When running the tests you might run into the following error: `Returned error: legacy access request rate exceeded`.
+When running the tests you might run into the following error: `Returned error: legacy access request rate exceeded` or `Returned error: project ID is required`.

 To fix, create an account with [Infura](https://infura.io/register) and create a new Infura project.
-Then in file `test/EthRelay.test.js` change the constant `INFURA_ENDPOINT` to the mainnet URL from your Infura project.
+Then in file `./constants.js` change the constant `INFURA_ENDPOINT` to the mainnet URL from your Infura project (e.g. `https://mainnet.infura.io/v3/ab050ca78686478a9e9b06dfc4b2f069`).

 ## How to contribute
 ETH Relay is a research prototype.
 We welcome anyone to contribute.